dyrdadev/marble-maze/README.md

 Many assets of this project were created by other people.
 Check out the [Third Party Content](/ThirdPartyContent.md) file for details.

-## Support

-This project was created by [Daniel Dyrda](https://dyrda.io).
-If you want to support me and my projects, you can follow me on [github (dyrdadev)](https://github.com/dyrdadev) and [twitter (@daniel_dyrda)](https://twitter.com/daniel_dyrda).
-Just come by and say hello, I would love to hear how you use the project.

 ## Contribute

-This project was developed by [Daniel Dyrda](https://dyrda.io) and is based on a teaching project created in the FAR group of TUM.
+This project was created by [Daniel Dyrda](https://dyrda.page).

+> Daniel: _If you want to support me and my projects, you can follow me on [github (DyrdaDev)](https://github.com/DyrdaDev) and [twitter (@daniel_dyrda)](https://twitter.com/daniel_dyrda).
+Just come by and say hello, I would love to hear how you are using the project._

 If you want to contribute to this project, you are welcome to do so.
 Just write me and we will find a way to collaborate.